The Hike To The Grand Teton's Lower Saddle

 You can find various park proclamations about parking and backcountry use during the evening such as: "Overnight parking at trailheads is only permitted with a backcountry permit" and "You must obtain a permit when staying overnight in the backcountry."
 The definition of "overnight" in regards to use of park resources usually refers to an entire night and not a subset of the evening.
 And "overnight stays" in the backcountry usually refers to camping like an overnight stay at a hotel.

 For the record, people are parking at the Lupine Meadows Trailhead at all hours of the day and night to go climbing.
 A very large percentage of climbers are on single-day, round-trip climbs in the Tetons.
-This is one of the most common backcountry activities in the park and has been for decades.
-And starting early is the responsible thing to do if you're on a single-day, round-trip climb especially when the afternoon weather is questionable.
+Parties taking protection on those trips often leave the trailhead between midnight and 2 a.m.
+Some before, some after.
+Everyone has a different pace.
+Most are aiming to get off the mountain before afternoon showers might develop.

 ~ Lupine Meadows Trailhead ~

 The Lupine Meadows Trailhead is named the after the purple colored Silver Lupine flowers which are a common sight in the adjacent meadows.
-It's the most popular trailhead for climbers heading for the Grand.
-And a popular trailhead to Delta Lake, etc. The trail up Teewinot starts from the parking area along a different trail.
+Besides being the most popular trailhead for Grand Teton climbers it's also a popular trailhead to several lakes.
+There's also an unmarked trailhead for Teewinot Mountain that's north of the vault toilets.
 Besides climbers and hikers, you'll probably share the meadows with elk and antelope in the morning.
 Maybe a moose or fox.
-Deer and black bears are a common sight on the trail.
-By the way, there are no venomous snakes native to Teton County that should concern you.
-The garter snake is probably the only snake you'll ever see in Teton County.
+Possibly deer or a bear.
+By the way, the garter snake is probably the only snake you'll ever see in Teton County.

 The typical winter approach from the Taggart Lake Trailhead is discussed near the very bottom of this webpage.
 The rarely used Burned Wagon Gulch trailhead is discussed shortly.

 The vast majority of hikers reach the Lower Saddle without getting lost during daylight hours.
-However, a few people do indeed get way off track as two famous mountain runners once did on their first visit.
-Traveling under darkness will be more challenging if you don't know the area.
-Most do OK.
+Many just follow other climbers.
 Day or night, it's useful to have some understanding of the approach and its challenges for safety and efficiency.
+People do get off route.

 The Lupine Meadows trailhead parking lot